 I believe chasing curiosity improves mental health.

-Our society is set-up to encourage specialization because it's better for productivity (thank u henry ford).
+Our society encourages specialization because it's better for productivity.
 But human beings are naturally curious.
 We're drawn in many directions.
 We enter adulthood and this wide curiosity is squelched by the pressure to specialize and lack of free time.
 I think this pressure and lack of diverse experience breeds a lot of unhappiness.

-Despite its problems, technology is undeniably good at saving time.
-This time presents an opportunity to nurture curiosity, allowing for richer lives and hopefully happier people.
+That being said, technology is undeniably good at saving time.
+Time that could be used to nurture curiosity, allowing for richer lives and happier people.